 Like Unsplash, Pixabay is another great website and resource for free-to-use stock imagery for your web design projects.

 Based in Copenhagen, Denmark, Iconfinder works with a community of local and international icon designers.
 They are continuously expanding and adding to their very large collection of icons available for download.
-Some of their icons are free to use without permission, others are free to use with attribution to the author, and others are for sale, but for very reasonable prices (usually $1 or $2).
+Some of their icons are free to use without permission.
+Others are free to use with attribution to the author, while others are for sale, but for very reasonable prices (usually $1 or $2).

-Favicon.cc is very convenient for it allows to you create a favicon from scratch using their online app, or by uploading an image of your own and transforming it into a favicon.
+This website/tool is very useful for it allows to you create a favicon from scratch using their online app, or by uploading an image of your own and transforming it into a favicon.
 Compared to other favicon generators, I find favicon.cc to be one of the best for the simple fact that it’s easy to use and the quality of the favicon is high (and not super-grainy like the favicons created by other favicon generators on the Web).

 Did you find an image with a beautiful font, but can’t figure out which font it is?
 Simply upload the image to Font Squirrel’s Font Identifier and their app will tell you the name of the font.
 Very easy and convenient.